pr0kary0te/GenomeWideSNP-development/README.md

 This repositary contains the PERL code used to process SNPs in vcf format from ~1000 wheat skim sequence lines to generate an optimal set of genome-wide SNP markers.
 The motivation was to produce a novel Axiom genotyping array.

 The pipeline is mostly a set of PERL scripts, but we also use NCBI <b>BLAST+</b> (we used v2.6.0+) and the Burrows Wheeler aligner (we used <b>bwa</b> Version: 0.7.12-r1039).
+SnpEff is also required, we used version SnpEff 5.0 (build 2020-10-04 16:02), and this requires java.
 These need to be installed in your path, or alternatively update the scripts with an absoulte path to these tools.

-The pipline is initiated by running <b>./find_snps.pl</b>, but  file you will need to edit this file first to update some key data paths to match your local environment before you will be ready to run this pipeline.
+The pipline is initiated by running <b>./pipeline.pl</b>, but  file you will need to edit this file first to update some key data paths to match your local environment before you will be ready to run this pipeline.

 The first is the <b>$vcfpath</b> variable with the path to the directory containing your vcfs.
 These should be named in the format chr1A.vcf, chr1B.vcf etc through to chr7D.vcf.